-Pages 61-65: It is not necessary to create placeholder frames before importing text or graphics.
-While this lesson uses a foundation of placeholder frames on master pages to create a consistent layout, you can also create frames on document pages "on the fly" when you import text and graphics.
+Pages 61-65: It is not necessary to create placeholder frames, either on master pages or document pages, before you import text or graphics.
+This lesson uses a foundation of placeholder frames on master pages to create a consistent layout; however, you can also create frames on document pages "on the fly" when you need to import text and graphics.